J. Cole: 2014–2016: 2014 Forest Hills Drive

 On August 15, 2014, Cole released "Be Free" in response to the shooting of Michael Brown in Ferguson, Missouri.
 Three days later, he visited the city in order to meet with protesters and activists who were gathered at the site of his shooting, discussing the civil unrest that was taking place within the city.
 He performed the track with an additional verse at the Late Show with David Letterman on December 10.

 On November 16, Cole released a video announcing that his third studio album, 2014 Forest Hills Drive, would be released on December 9.
 The video featured footage regarding the album's composition, as well as revealed that the album's name was derived from the address of Cole's childhood home.
 He announced that the album would include no lead singles and have little promotion, but was supported by four promotional singles; "Apparently", "Wet Dreamz", "No Role Modelz", and "Love Yourz".
 The album debuted at number one on the Billboard 200 upon release, selling 353,000 copies in its first week.

-Cole announced the "Forest Hills Drive Tour" on February 13, 2015.
+Cole announced the Forest Hills Drive Tour on February 13, 2015.
 The tour served as the backdrop for his first live album, Forest Hills Drive: Live.
 The album recorded during the Fayetteville shows of the tour, and was released on Cole's 31st birthday.

 On March 31, 2014 Forest Hills Drive was certified platinum.
-As of December 2016, the album had sold 1.24 million copies in the United States.
+As of December 2016, the album had sold 1.24 million copies in the US.
 2014 Forest Hills Drive won Top Rap Album at the 2015 Billboard Music Awards and Album of the Year at the 2015 BET Hip Hop Awards.
 The album was nominated at the 58th Annual Grammy Awards for Best Rap Album.
 The single "Apparently'" was also nominated for Best Rap Performance.

 On December 15, 2015, Cole announced a documentary series titled J. Cole: Road to Homecoming, ahead of his HBO special Forest Hills Drive: Homecoming.
 The series included five episodes as well as featuring guest appearances from Kendrick Lamar, Wale, Rihanna, Pusha T, Big Sean, Jay Z, and Drake.
 All episodes were released weekly and were available for free on Vimeo until January 9.
 The concert film Forest Hills Drive: Homecoming aired on January 9, 2016, which was filmed during the final show of his Forest Hills Drive Tour at the Crown Coliseum in Fayetteville, North Carolina.
 On January 28, 2016, Cole released Forest Hills Drive: Live as well as the music video for "Love Yourz", from concert film.